-Cash used in investing activities for the year ended December 31, 2022 was \$10 million higher than the same period of 2021 as a result of higher capital investments in the current year.
-See section "Capital Investments" for comparability of capital investments made by the Company during the year ended December 31, 2022 compared to the prior year.
+Net cash used in investing activities for the year ended December 31, 2023 was \$618 million higher than the same period of 2022 as a result of higher capital investments as well as higher spend on future use assets.
+See section "Capital Investments" for comparability of capital investments made by the Company during the year ended December 31, 2023 compared to the prior year.